 If you are at an AWS event, then do not complete Step 2 below.

-Once Step 1 is complete, you will need to clone
+Once Step 1 is complete, you will need to clone your forked repository.
+Please review Atlassian’s documentation on

 how to clone a repository for detailed